 The Aspen Institute Forum for Community Solutions promotes collaborative, community-based efforts that build the power and influence of those with the least access to opportunity, and support communities to come together to expand mobility, eliminate systemic barriers, and create their own solutions to their most pressing challenges.
 Launched in 2012 at the Aspen Institute, the Forum for Community Solutions envisions a future where communi-ties create their own vibrant and lasting solutions to the social and economic problems that they face.
 The Forum for Community Solutions believes that if communities have more power to lead change, we will create a more just and equitable society.

-About FIELD at the Aspen Institute
+About the Business Ownership Initiative at the Aspen Institute